davejagoda/bingo-card/README.md

 *previous command shows that you are the right heroku user if you have more than one heroku account*

 `heroku create bingo-card`

+`npm init`

+*accept defaults except for description, keywords, and author*

+`npm install express --save`

+*much output from the installation of the express package*